Share

 Best for: Ads [if you’ve got an audience that spends most of their time on Facebook]

-Facebook’s not the most popular social network these days.
-But if your target customers are social media users there, ads are definitely worth it as part of your video marketing strategy.
+Facebook is not the most popular social network these days.
+But if your target customers are social media users, ads are definitely worth it as part of your video marketing strategy.on the

 8. Decide where to add your videos [besides social media]